 Yesterday I was also lucky enough for UPS to deliver my next shipment of chemo drugs.
 I have a feeling that the company that makes my Temodar is making more money off of it.
 Now each pill comes individually wrapped, but still stuffed inside a prescription container:

-The small container is what 15 days worth of prescription was before, the three larger
+The small container is what 15 days worth of prescription was before, the three larger containers are what 15 days looks like now. |

 In addition to the increased container size, they also now include much more information.
 Before I had a twelve page packet listing off all side-effects, drug interactions, etc. Now, I get a twelve page packet, and two sets of additional information on the chemo drugs.
 One page (the page without drugs on it in the picture) describes how the drug works, dosage calculations, the pill dosage color code, sources or research, and a least one graph for each piece of information.
 The other page (the page with the drugs on it) is a repeat in much smaller print of my twelve page side-effects packet.
 Anyway, to make a long story short, I now will be housing scissors in my Ziplock bag-o-drugs so I can cut open three little packets of individually wrapped pills a day.
 These chemo drugs and I are going to have a close knit relationship, but I avidly look forward to the relationship collapse in six months.